President Trump Imposes Travel Ban on European Nations

 “While these new travel restrictions will be disruptive to some travelers.
 This decisive action is needed to protect the American public from further exposure to the potentially deadly coronavirus,” DHS Secretary Chad Wolf said in a statement issued shortly after the president’s address.

 Wolf said he will issue further details on extra screening for Americans who have been to Europe.
-They will be routed through select airports, but he did not name them, according to American home shield.
+They will be routed through select airports, but he did not name them.

 Nicholas Calio, president of Airlines for America, a trade group for many large U.S. carriers, said the ban “will hit U.S. airlines; their employees; travelers and the shipping public extremely hard.